Communication line of "MOXA IP Serial Library" category

 IP address (recommended) or DNS name of Moxa NPort Device Server.

 Port index of NPort Device Server.
-The index of first port is 1.
+The index of the first port is 1.

 Transmission parameters can be set for four modes, as when setting the "Serial" and "Serial Line Redundant" lines.